Kaleigh-M/Kaleigh-M/README.md

 # What I'm Working On:<br>
 Game Development: Currently developing two games using Unity.<br>

-AI: Exploring AI and reinforcement learning projects<br>
+AI: Creating a AI chatbot using python and Rasa <br>

 Cybersecurity: Preparing for the Security+ certification.